jbrisbin/lager_amqp_backend/README.md

 [https://github.com/basho/lager](https://github.com/basho/lager)

 It will send all of your logging messages to the exchange you specify and use the logging level as the routing key.
-It will do smart connection pool to your broker.
+It uses a smart connection pool to your broker.
 If the connection drops or becomes unusable, the backend will reconnect.

 ### Usage